scarletti-ben/vercel-api/README.md

             info: {
                 code: 200,
                 message: "GET request received",
-                details: `GET requests to this endpoint are allowed`, },
+                details: `GET requests to this endpoint are allowed` },
             error: null,
             timestamp: new Date().toISOString()